mgreschke/iOS-Programming/README.md

 iOS-Programming
 ===============

-My iOS Programming Exercises from Big Nerd Ranch 3rd Edition.
+My work and challenge exercises from iOS Programming 3rd Edition by Big Nerd Ranch.